 How a dog can communicate his choice?

 Working on willingness to work and relationship we teach our dogs to make a choice and communicate it.
-At first dogs are shy and subtle.
+At first dogs are shy and subtle in behavior.
 But with time they develop clear and strong signals to tell us what they like.

-Some dogs are too fragile to act, we need to build their self-confidence and encourage them to make choices.
-It is our responsibility to monitor their emotions throughout the training session and respond to the changes of emotions and attitude.
+Some dogs don’t know how to act, we need to build their self-confidence and encourage them to make choices, build reinforcement history connected to the choice.
+It is our responsibility to monitor their behavior throughout the training session and respond to the changes of attitude.
 We both need to enjoy the time together.

 My dog has to start a training session, I never ever call my dog during training.
 Teaching a dog to show his willingness to work is a very long-term process.
 I don’t work a dog who doesn’t want it.
 I want my dog to push me to start interaction.
 I want him to be 100% in, otherwise we take a break and go for a walk or I just don’t start working.
 Gapcio shows his enthusiasm and willingness to start an interaction by jumping and running around me; if he doesn’t do it, it means he doesn’t want to work.

 It took me months to build this with Gapcio, we spent endless hours just sitting far away from each other because my dog didn’t want to do anything with me.
 It was frustrating, difficult.
 But after some time he started to approach me, very delicately but he was initiating this interaction.
 From this point we build more and more self-confidence.
 This is challenging for handlers, to give a control to a dog, we are so used to telling them what they have to do, that giving steers is tough.
-But results are amazing, fragile, timid dogs are changing, becoming more and more confident and aware of the choices they have.
+But results are amazing dogs who didn’t respond, who were helpless are changing, becoming more and more confident and aware of the choices they have.
 Opting out is no longer a desired option for them.